ajamolebalikis/AdventureWorks_Dashboard/README.md

 ### 4. Customer Performance
-This page shows ana analysis of the customer Adventure Works.
+This page shows analysis of the customer Adventure Works.
 It answers some questions as to the reason behind the purchasing power of the customers.
 It shows several KPIs like Customers, Annual Income, Total children and occupation.
 I coontains several visualizations like

 - *Customers by Marital Status*: Here we that larger amount of the customers are married 54.09% and the remaining customers fall under the single customers with 45.91% .
   Most of the customers were *Married, with a total of **9.81K* customers.